Last Updated on

 - Reduced levels of ovarian reserves that could cause perimenopause

 - An erratic function of the thyroid, leading to hyperthyroidism

 - Suffering from a lot of stress and anxiety on a continued basis

-What are the Symptoms of Anovulation?
+What Are the Symptoms of Anovulation?

-- The quantity of blood is comparatively lower than you see in your usual periods
+- The quantity of blood is comparatively lower than you see in your usual periods.

-- There is no pain or cramping during your menstruation
+- No pain or cramping during menstruation.

 Although these could be signs of anovulation, they could also indicate temporary conditions caused by disturbed hormone levels which could reset themselves over time.
 Many women fail to understand these signs and tend to consider them as normal.
 It is only when they make an attempt to get pregnant that they realize that they were never ovulating in the first place.

 Even while ovulating, the chances of getting pregnant are approximately around 25 per cent or so.
 So when anovulation takes place, those chances drop further since the egg that requires being fertilized is absent.
 With irregular ovulation, this becomes even difficult to manage since sometimes you may ovulate and sometimes you may not.

 Furthermore, late ovulation results in the production of eggs that are not always conducive to be fertilized.
 This primarily occurs due to erratic hormone levels in your body.
 That further results in absence of cervical mucus that is fertile enough, an improper texture of the endometrium layer which is responsible to hold the fertilized egg, reduced levels of progesterone leading to further complications, and so on.